gmchad/embed-vtt/README.md

 `PINECONE_KEY=***`
 ### Pinecone
 Head over to [pinecone](https://www.pinecone.io/) and create an index with dimension **1536**

+## Data
+the data in this repo was generated from [Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY&) using [yt-whisper](https://github.com/m1guelpf/yt-whisper)
+* `/data/karpathy.vtt` - contains the raw VTT file
+* `/data/karpathy_embeddings.csv` - contains the dataframe with the embeddings. you can use this file to directly seed your pinecone index

 ## Usage
 ### Generate Embeddings from VTT file